BTNeandertha1/BTDiablo/README.md

 - Rite of Passage
    - 15-25 Life

-- ***MAKE SURE TO ADD THE BLANK ITEMS INTO YOUR BOTTOM HALF OF THE INVENTORY WITH BLANKITEMS.D2S***
-- Fixed a bug where flails looked weird when walking in town
-- Fixed a bug where Werewolf and Werebears had weird movement animations and speeds
 - Removed Act Cinematics
 - Added Inventory Space and a character with blank items for already existing characters
 - Shapeshifting duration removed